Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: Introduction

-Finally, we analyzed the intrinsic radiative decay mechanism due to the interband spin-flip dipole moment perpendicular to the monolayer plane, mentioned in Refs.~\cite{Glazov2014,Echeverry2016}.
-In fact, it is the presence of this dipole moment that gives rise to Bychkov-Rashba coupling in a perpendicular electric field~\cite{Ochoa2013}, so its magnitude can be deduced from the estimates of Ref.~\cite{Kormanyos2014} for the Rashba coefficient.
+Finally, we analyzed the intrinsic radiative decay mechanism due to the interband spin-flip dipole moment perpendicular to the monolayer plane, mentioned in \cite{Glazov2014,Echeverry2016}.
+In fact, it is the presence of this dipole moment that gives rise to Bychkov-Rashba coupling in a perpendicular electric field~\cite{Ochoa2013}, so its magnitude can be deduced from the estimates of \cite{Kormanyos2014} for the Rashba coefficient.
 This enabled us to estimate the associated radiative decay rate as $\sim(10^{-2}-10^{-3})\Gamma_0$.
-However, we also found that the same out-of-plane interband dipole gives rise to a Coulomb local-field term which lifts the double degeneracy between the dark excitons made of electronic states from the two valleys.
-This local-field effect is analogous to the exchange energy shift of the $Z$~excitons in semiconductor quantum wells~\cite{Chen1988,Andreani1990}, and produces an energy splitting which we very roughly estimate as about 10~meV.
-Its precise evaluation requires a microscopic treatment on the atomic scales, similar to that in Ref.~\cite{Echeverry2016}.
+However, we also found that the same out-of-plane interband dipole gives rise to a Coulomb local-field term which lifts the double degeneracy between the dark excitons made of electronic states from the two valleys (the possibility of such splitting was briefly mentioned in \cite{Dery2015}).
+This local-field effect is analogous to the exchange energy shift of the $Z$~excitons in semiconductor quantum wells~\cite{Andreani1990,Chen1988}, and produces an energy splitting which we very roughly estimate as about 10~meV.
+Its precise evaluation requires a microscopic treatment on the atomic scales, similar to that in \cite{Echeverry2016}.
 Crucially, the whole oscillator strength of the interband spin-flip dipole goes into the higher-energy component.
-Thus, we find that the dark intravalley $A$~exciton has, in fact, two components, one really dark and the other one about 100--1000 times darker than the bright exciton, so it can be called ``dim''.
-Because of the splitting, at low temperatures the emission from the dim exciton should be suppressed by an activation factor, analogously to that from the bright one.
-Note that the dark component can be made decay by applying an in-plane magnetic field, as mentioned above, and the corresponding rate can be made comparable to that of the dim component for a sufficiently high field.
+Thus, we find that the dark intravalley $A$~exciton has, in fact, two components, one which is {truly} dark and the other one about 100--1000 times darker than the bright exciton, so it can be called ``dim''.